aasthabharill/aasthabharill.github.io/README.md

 # About
 This is a responsive Starbucks website.
-It consists of a homepage with a navigation bar that links the subpages, including Menu and Locations.
+It consists of a homepage with a toggleable navigation bar that links the subpages, including Menu and Locations.
-Contact us has links to starbucks' official social media handles.
+Contact us has links to Starbucks' official social media handles.
 The autumn-y colours used are in line with a coffee aesthetic.

 **Languages used**- The website was created using basic HTML , CSS (and bootstrap 4)